Everything, filed.

 Stop guessing who's busy.
 A simple weekly load view that partners and managers actually read.

-Headcount ratios at small firms→
+Headcount ratios at small firmsSign up to read →

 Three ratios — leverage, paralegals per FE, support per FE — by practice area and firm size, with the patterns to watch.